AllenJoseph10/CS50P/README.md

 ### How to Use This Repository 📁

 This repository contains materials and code examples used in the CS50P course.
-Each week's content is organized in a dedicated folder, and the README files within each folder provide instructions and explanations for the corresponding week's topics.
+Each week's content is organized in a dedicated folder.

 ### Assignments and Assessments 📝